sashmit/personalsite/content/notes/math/probablity.md

 - mean : $$\lambda$$
 - standard deviation: $$\sqrt{\lambda}$$

-Geometric.
-The number of repetitions of a Bernoulli trial with parameter p until the first success.
+**Geometric**: The number of repetitions of a Bernoulli trial with parameter p until the first success.
 - parameters : $$\quad p \in(0,1), q=1-p$$
 - notation : $$(g(p)$$
 - support: $$\mathbb{N}_{0}$$